If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Bullying can also often result in LGBT+ people hiding or denying their sexuality, ridiculing themselves to gain acceptance amongst peers, feelings of dislike of other LGBT+ people or feelings of shame, anger or bitterness.
 This is referred to as internalised homophobia – in other words, you can end up attacking yourself.

-If you’re having any of the feelings described above, you know it’s time to take action to beat the bullies.
+If you’re having any of the feelings described above, there are lots of places you can get support.

-You have a right to express your sexuality and your gender and you should not be bullied or discriminated against simply because you are lesbian, gay, bi, trans or non-binary.
+You have a right to express your sexuality and your gender and you should not be bullied or discriminated against simply because you of your gender or sexuality.

 Some simple ways you can stop bullying before it gets out of hand include dismissing them, being assertive or challenging them on their remarks.
 If they see you are not an easy target or if you cause them to reconsider their views, they may back away.
-Kidscape has some brilliant simple tips on ways you can practice assertiveness through what you say and your body language.
-ChildLine also have some great videos which give advice on being assertive and how to build your confidence after online bullying.
+Here are some places you can go to learn more:

 However, if you don’t feel able to do this, don’t worry, that is perfectly normal and there is no shame in not fighting back.
 It may be that it isn’t possible or safe for you tackle the problem on your own.

-If you are being bullied and don’t know what to do about it, you can contact ChildLine who are there to help you and provide advice.
-Call to speak to one of ChildLine’s counsellors for free on 0800 1111 or use their online chat.
+If you are being bullied and don’t know what to do about it, you can contact ChildLine via their online chat or call to speak to one of their counsellors for free on 0800 1111.